Categories

 The same image may be entered into multiple categories, but each category is counted as one entry.
 (See the FAQ for more information.)

-Photographers aged 17 or under on July 13th, 2025 should enter the Young category.
+Photographers aged 17 or under on the closing date should enter the Young category.

 Animals

 Photographs of any animal, apart from insects, springtails or arachnids, should be entered into this category.
-Send us your best close-up images of birds, reptiles, amphibians, mammals, fish and molluscs that are not entirely submerged underwater.
+Send us your best close-up images of birds, reptiles, amphibians, mammals and molluscs that are not underwater.

 Wide close-ups of the animal in its habitat, striking details of larger animals, artistic compositions and interesting behaviour are all possibilities here.